isanthosh2004/Real_estate_price_predictor/README.md

 # Real Estate Price Prediction Website

 Welcome to the Real Estate Price Prediction Website project repository!
-This project provides a comprehensive guide on constructing a predictive model for real estate prices using sklearn and linear regression.
+This project is a predictive model for real estate prices using sklearn and linear regression.
 The dataset used is sourced from Kaggle, specifically the Bangalore home prices dataset, boasting a substantial 13,321 data points to enhance model precision.
 ![image](https://github.com/isanthosh2004/Real_estate_price_predictor/assets/112749784/bee08c11-8fcc-4f66-a858-214c95c51e4d)